mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ```

 If you reload [http://localhost:8080/#!create-article](http://localhost:8080/#!create-article) and try to save an article without a title,
-VOK will send you back to the form, with the invalid fields marked red; also the "Save Article" button will be marked red.
+VoK will send you back to the form, with the invalid fields marked red; also the "Save Article" button will be marked red.

 ### 5.11 Updating Articles